Morris, Connecticut: A farming community

 At its creation, Morris was a farming community of 10400 acre and about 700 souls.
 "Almost every homestead was a farm to some degree, …much the same … agricultural economy" as a century before.

 Two years later, young men from Morris were serving in the Union Army, mostly in the 19th Connecticut Volunteer Infantry—later the 2nd Connecticut Heavy Artillery Regiment—organized in Litchfield.
 By the end of the Civil War, at least 33 Morris men had fought in some of the bloodiest battles of the conflict, from Cold Harbor to Atlanta to Petersburg.
 Five had died.
 Resident Mary Stockbridge said that when "one after another of the flower of our town was laid in our yard, our hearts were nearly broken."

 In a town where the majority of voters were Democrats, a number questioned the war.
 Supporters of the Union cause argued vigorously, and sometimes heatedly, with these "white feather" peace advocates.
 A tradition of lively public exchange continued through the conflict and after; at its conclusion, the Lyceum debated whether representatives from the late Confederacy should be seated in Congress.

 At the start, agriculture had made New England families self-sufficient.
 In the 1800s, it became a profit-making enterprise, especially as the railroad opened markets farther from home.
-But over the course of the 19th century and into the 20th, farming also became a race to offset narrowing profit margins by expanding sales and creating economies.
+Over the course of the 19th century and into the 20th, farming also became a race to offset narrowing profit margins by expanding sales and creating economies.
 A major part of the problem was the so-called "tragedy of the commons:" what made sense for a single commercial farmer—producing more goods for sale—was not in either his or the common interest when everyone did the same.
 More production meant more supply for a limited market.
 More supply from local farms and still more from beyond the region depressed prices.
 Profitability suffered.